 The Jaffe method, first introduced in 1886, is still a commonly used method of determining creatinine levels in blood.
 The current reference method combines the use of Fuller's earth (floridin) with the Jaffe technique to increase the specificity of the reaction.
-Find Enzymatic methods have been developed that are more specific for creatinine than the various modifications of the Jaffe technique.
-He problem of ammonium ion interference found in techniques using creatinine iminohydrolase.
-In the problem of ammonium ion interference found in techniques using creatinine iminohydrolase.
+Enzymatic methods have been developed that are more specific for creatinine than the various modifications of the Jaffe technique.
+Methods using the enzyme creatinine amidohydrolase eliminate the problem of ammonium ion interference found in techniques using creatinine iminohydrolase.